yaseenagag/yamda-npm/Docs/sort.md

 (list)
 The list to sort

-Returns (Array) a new array with its elements sorted by the comparator function.
+Returns (Array) a new array with its elements sorted by the comparator function

 ## Function Technical Explanation